Family Law Attorneys

 At Daley Zucker, our family law attorneys in Harrisburg, PA are here to help you through the challenges with sound legal advice and counsel that will keep you moving forward.

-Our attorneys have been practicing family law throughout Central PA for over 50 years combined and have offices in Harrisburg and Lemoyne, PA to serve you.
+Our family law attorneys have been practicing family law throughout Central PA for over 50 years combined and have offices in Harrisburg and Lemoyne, PA to serve you.

 What Does Family Law Cover?

 When it comes to divorce, we understand the emotions that come with the dissolution of a marriage.
 Divorce can be stressful and feel discouraging, and you are going to need a trustworthy divorce lawyer and team to answer your questions about what to expect throughout the duration and how to protect your rights, assets, and future.

 - Issues to Consider When Going Through a Divorce

 It’s no secret that child custody cases are stressful for all parties involved – especially for the children.
 Ending a relationship that includes children adds a new set of emotions to the table, and our priority is keeping your child’s best interest at heart.